d-vo/d-vo.github.io/_pages/COLLAB18/index.md

 </table>

 <p align="justify">
-Next, we evaluate the sequence with the I+S+M+P and four reference frames for the P mode:
+Next, we evaluate the sequence with the I+S+M+P and four reference frames for the P mode.
+Again, the left view has additionally the depth values included.
 </p>

 <table>